 Digital entertainment is no longer the domain of large corporations.
 It is moving toward smaller, more dynamic markets.
 Read the three areas highlighted below and discuss the questions with others of varying ages and technical abilities to help broaden your understanding of the changes happening in digital entertainment.

 Compare the number of television stations 20 years ago and now.
 How have your watching habits changed?
 How has technology affected how and when you enjoy television?
-Try watching a show online at hulu.com or another site.
+Try watching a “television” show online.
 Do you think broadcasting will slowly move completely to the Web?
 Will programming be on-demand?
 Will viewing habits be tracked in real time?
 Do you think old shows and movies will be archived or will younger generations not be interested in “I Love Lucy” and “The Three Stooges?”

 Video games are no longer played by one or two people in their home.
 Video game consoles can connect to the Web to play with people around the world or they can play the games online without having hardware beyond their computer.
 Will game systems such as Playstation and Wii be around in 20 years or will they be a pay service on the Web?

 Compare the music industry of the 1980s and today.
 How do you get your music?
-How do digital natives?
+How do digital natives get theirs?
 Check out the offerings on iTunes or YouTube.
 Find at least one musician who gives away their music for free.
 Do you think purchasing pre-packaged music will become obsolete?

 11. Social media.

 Digital natives are always “on.”
 Wired.
 Wireless.
 Mobile.
 Instantaneous.
 They are constantly checking what their friends are doing and sharing what they are doing.
 Social media affects how information is delivered, communicated and organized.
-Check out a social media sight such as Facebook, MySpace or Twitter.
+Check out a social media sight such as Facebook, MySpace, Pinterest, Tumblr or Twitter.
 See what they have to offer digital natives.
 How can you utilize this for your own purposes?

 12. Web 2.0 is the place to explore.